alvinjeffery/Bios8366_project/README.md

 ## 8. Analysis-Machine Learning (Alvin)
-> Using hyperopt to explore the ideal classification algorithm(s) and best hyperparameters, this notebook identifies potential machine learning approaches for predicting 30-day readmissions.
+> Using hyperopt and a cross-validated manual grid search to explore the ideal classification algorithm(s) and best hyperparameters, this notebook identifies potential machine learning approaches for predicting 30-day readmissions.

 Code File: `machine_learning.ipynb`